Terms of Business Agreement

-In addition to the premiums charges by insurers, we normally make charges to cover the administration of your insurance.
+In addition to the premiums charged by insurers, we normally make charges to cover the administration of your insurance.
 Full details of our standard charges are here and the charges will be confirmed with you before Riviera Insurance Service Limited makes any chargeable commitment.

 - Change of address for Home buildings and/or contents policies: £25.00

-- Recorded Delivery Post: This fee is charged in any case a recorded delivery letter is issued, including cancellation letters: £5.00
+- Recorded Delivery Post: this fee is charged where a recorded delivery letter is issued, including cancellation letters: £7.50

 - Adjustment Charge: minimum charge £35.00 plus any fee charged by your insurer.

 - Duplicate Documents and Cover Notes: £15.00